Drinking Fennel Seed Water for Weight Loss

 As with all things, drinking fennel water should be done in moderation.

-- Follow the recipe given and make one batch of 1 litre or 4 cups per day and sip throughout the day.
-Take your weight loss on a day by day basis.
+- Follow the recipe given and make one batch of 1 litre or 4 cups per day.
+Sip throughout the day.
+Take your weight loss on a day-by-day basis.

 - Always consult your health care practitioner.

-Although this is an all natural remedy, it's best to always consult your health care practitioner before undertaking any new healthcare regimen, especially if you have any known adverse health conditions or allergies.
-Pregnant women may want to avoid fennel or fennel water altogether.
+It's best to consult your health care practitioner before undertaking any new healthcare regimen, especially if you have any known adverse health conditions or allergies.